stsharin/stsharin/README.md

 Hey there!
 I'm Saraban Tasnim Sharin, a passionate Software Quality Assurance enthusiast eager to delve into the world of testing and quality assurance in software development.

 ![1_kEiJQRyscYoR7Ytg1lrLDg](https://github.com/stsharin/stsharin/assets/37589935/e717ea34-0671-4353-aaa3-493aad555722)
-## About Me

-I recently embarked on my journey into the realm of Software Quality Assurance.
-I have a strong interest in ensuring the reliability, functionality, and usability of software applications.

 ## What You'll Find Here
 This space hosts my projects related to SQA, where I explore various testing methodologies, tools, and best practices.
 As a fresher, I'm enthusiastic about learning and contributing to the quality of software.